netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Datadog

 Datadog is a powerful platform.
-Despite the fact that they miss a lot of the information compared to Netdata, the UX gives freedom and power to users and for the things they monitor the dashboards deep dive into the information available, to provide a holistic view.
+Despite the fact that they miss a lot of the information compared to Netdata, the UX gives freedom and power to users and for the things they monitor the dashboards deep dive into the information available.

 What we liked about Datadog: